sheriffMelamine/sheriffmelamine.github.io/content/posts/a-simple-opencv.md

 import cv2 as cv
 {{< /highlight >}}

-The first user defined function is the ARCtoNPC() function which maps the AR tags firstly to a numpy array of 9x9 dimension, since the AR tags can be imagines to be a 9x9 grid of black and white blocks.
-In this 9 blocks, only the 5x5 blocks that form the inner square is useful as the blocks surrounding them are fully white containing no useful information.
+The first user defined function is the ARCtoNPC() function which maps the AR tags firstly to a numpy array of 9x9 dimension, since the AR tags can be imagined to be a 9x9 grid of black and white blocks.
+In this 9 blocks, only the 5x5 blocks that form the inner square is useful as the blocks surrounding them are fully black containing no useful information.
 Therefore, the returned array is of 5x5 size consisting of 1 (balck) or 0 (white).
 {{< highlight python >}}

 def ARCtoNPC(img):